 15. Walk Dublin’s oldest pedestrian bridge, Ha’penny

-The bridge offers scenic skyline views that draws a lot of tourists, so aim for early morning if you want to avoid the rush.
+The bridge offers scenic skyline views that draws a lot of tourists, so aim for the early morning if you want to avoid the rush.
 Though the breathtaking sunset in the early evening might just be worth dealing with a few extra people.
 It got its name because you once had to pay half a penny to cross it.

-16. Shop at the farmers market at Farmleigh
+16. Shop at Farmleigh Farmers Market

-Escape the city’s hustle and bustle and stroll through the stunning gardens which was formerly one of the Dublin residences of the Guinness family.
+Escape the city’s hustle and bustle and stroll through the stunning gardens which were formerly one of the Dublin residences of the Guinness family.

-17. Bulls Island
+17. Go for lunch on Bulls Island

 Bull Island is a low lying, dune covered sand spit in Dublin Bay off the coast of the city’s north side.

-18. Fishing in Howth
+18. Go Fishing in Howth

 If you continue uphill, there are excellent views of Lambay Island and Ireland’s Eye (be careful on the cliff edge) and a slight detour to the south takes you to Baily Lighthouse (pictured).
 At the highest point of the walk (171m), you’ll reach the Ben of Howth – marked by an ancient burial cairn.
 The 7km takes 2-3 hours.

 19. Visit Malahide Castle

 It’s steeped in history, but a recent refurb allows visitors the opportunity to browse an interactive interpretive area on the ground floor.

 20. Watch a movie at the Stella Theatre

-The Stella Theatre first opened in 1923, has had many incarnations since, today it’s a cinema.
+The Stella Theatre first opened in 1923, has had many incarnations since today it’s a cinema.